-Note: This dispensation should not be confused with portfolio investments acquired by institutional investors in terms of their applicable prudential limits.
+Note: This dispensation should not be confused with portfolio investments acquired by institutional investors in terms of the prudential limit.

 - (iv) Rights on foreign securities owned by companies - (a) All applications by companies to take up rights on new shares in foreign companies must be submitted to the Financial Surveillance Department together with full details of the underlying transaction.